 You could easily spend a couple days exploring each side of the dunes, from the lagoons to the salt lakes and shoreline, trying to fit in all the outdoor activities under the sun.

-Some of our favourite things to do here are paddling the waters via kayak, barefoot beach walks through the dunes, fishing for Coorong Mullet or Mulloway, or coming across local wildlife while taking a scenic trail (see our blog on water/land trails here).
+Some of our favourite things to do here are paddling the waters via kayak, barefoot beach walks through the dunes, fishing for Coorong Mullet or Mulloway, or coming across local wildlife while taking a scenic trail.

 The Jack Point Pelican Observatory is worth a stop to see one of Australia’s biggest pelican breeding colonies from a platform deck.